pustotnik/zenmake/docs/commands.rst

     Configures project.
 In most cases you don't need to call this command directly.
 Command ``build`` will call this command itself if necessary.
     This command processes most of values of :ref:`buildconf<buildconf>`.
-    So any changes in :ref:`buildconf<buildconf>` leads to call of this command.
+    So any change in :ref:`buildconf<buildconf>` leads to call of this command.

 build
     Builds project of the current directory.
 It's the main command.
 To see all possible parameters use ``zenmake help build`` or ``zenmake build --help``.
-For example you can use ``-v`` to see more info about building process or ``-p`` to use progress bar instead text logging.
+For example you can use ``-v`` to see more info about building process or ``-p`` to use progress bar instead of text logging.
     It calls ``configure`` itself if necessary.

 test